yizow/WebPi/www/blog/2020_06_02_Eggs_In_Purgatory.md

 I added more spinach than last time, like 3.5, 4 handfuls, and it seems fine. everything shrivels.

 Is a little bit too sweet, can stop cheating as much on the brown sugar.

+# Iteration 3

+## Cooking Tweaks

+2.5 teaspoon brown sugar
+One larger white onion, about 2 cups worth.
+1/2 teaspoon salt
+1/4 teaspoon pepper
+Using 2 cans of tomato sauce this time (15 ounce each, total 30 ounce)

+## Takeaways

+Extremely liquid-y when poured out of can; after about 7 minutes of cooking starts congealing.
+The texture definitely looks a lot more different.
+This one appears to just be a slightly thick sauce.
+Definitely feels like "less" stuff.
+May need to use 3 cans if I want to do pure tomato sauce (pending taste test)

+## Taste test

+Oh god that is not good.
+Two cans of tomato sauce is way too sodium heavy, and overwhelms everything flavor wise.
+It's way too salty for me.
+One can of tomato sauce for the herbs and flavoring might be nice to use.

+# Iteration 4

+## Cooking Tweaks

+Used pure fresh tomatos this time
+2 smaller white onions

+Otherwise, recipe is becoming prtty set.

+## Takeaways

+Definitely want a can of tomato sauce to add thickness and texture